cryostatio/cryostatio.github.io/get-started/index.md

 ENV JAVA_OPTS="-javaagent:/deployments/app/cryostat-agent.jar"
 ```

-Next we <span style="color:red">must</span> rebuild our container image.
+Next we must rebuild our container image.
 This is specific to your application but will likely look something like `docker build -t docker.io/myorg/myapp:latest -f src/main/docker/Dockerfile .`.
 **Push** that updated image or otherwise get it updated in your Kubernetes registry, then modify your application `Deployment` to supply **JVM** system properties or environment variables configuring
 the **Cryostat Agent**: